-Learn about the paper types we offer, how they get their unique appearances, and what each type is best known for, and most commonly used for.
+Learn about the paper types we offer, how they get their unique appearances, and what they are commonly used for, below.

 What Does it Look Like?